• Skip to main content

 Why use buttermilk in chocolate chip scones?

 It activates the leavening agent, baking powder, and creates steam, which makes the flaky layers rise beautifully.
 So, you have this utterly moist middle with pockets of gooey chocolate wrapped in the most tender crust.
-It’s hands down the best scone I’ve eaten, and I’ve had plenty.
+It’s hands down the best scone I’ve eaten!

-You can use store-bought buttermilk for these chocolate chip buttermilk scones, but I always prefer homemade.
-There’s nothing to it.
-Simply mix regular white vinegar into milk and let it rest.
+You can use store-bought buttermilk for these chocolate chip buttermilk scones, but homemade works really well, too.
+Simply mix regular white vinegar into milk and let it rest for 5-10 minutes until the mixture curdles.
+Whisk and use.

 Chocolate Chip Buttermilk Scones